 Carlisle Bay is a popular tourist beach in the heart of Barbados’ capital, Bridgetown.

 The sheltered, crescent-shaped bay consists of several beaches, Brownes Beach, Pebbles Beach, and Bayshore Beach.
+It is home to the Boatyard and Savvy on the Bay.
+I like them both!

 I also loved seeing the horses early in the morning at Pebbles Beach and my time snorkeling with turtles.